-The film shows Riley scoring a hockey goal while skating with her parents on the lake, and this influences her passion for hockey as she grows whilst also building affection with her parents.
+The film shows Riley scoring a hockey goal while skating with her parents on the lake.
+Influencing her passion for hockey as she grows whilst also building affection with her parents.
 Conversely being surprised by a spider constitutes to her fear of spiders.
 This is based on the theories of the psychoanalyst Bowlby, who discusses the way we interact with the world is stemmed from both good and bad past experiences.

 Running from emotions

 The lead emotion during the film is Joy.
 She is proud that the majority of Riley’s memories are based around herself.
 This mirrors our society where which we are always expected to put our best foot forward and present ourselves as being happy or joyful.